AirSmart – The Australian app for air quality

 The AirSmart App gives you the information you need to plan your day and reduce exposure to air pollution.

-You can view the AirSmart pilot campaign website and download the App here.
+You can view the AirSmart website and download the App here.

-Working with our expert advisory group, a full evaluation of the AirSmart pilot will inform a national campaign roll out.
+Working with our expert advisory group, a full evaluation of the AirSmart pilot informed the national campaign roll out.

 Our Supporters & Funding

-The AirSmart pilot campaign and air quality app has been made possible thanks to the support from the New South Wales Department of Planning and Environment; Perpetual; The SA Trust; Annie Danks Trust; and Asthma Australia Board of Directors.
+The AirSmart pilot campaign and air quality app was made possible thanks to the support from the New South Wales Department of Planning and Environment; Perpetual; The SA Trust; Annie Danks Trust; and Asthma Australia Board of Directors.

-We are seeking funding to launch the national campaign, which is set to improve our nation’s environmental health literacy about the air we breathe.
+We are seeking funding to support the national campaign, to help improve our nation’s environmental health literacy about the air we breathe.

 Please contact us for more information.